 - fresh ground pepper to taste

-- 2 granny smith apples cut in slices
+- 2 granny smith apples washed, cored and cut in slices

 - Sprinkle the chopped garlic into your salad bowl.
-Rub the garlic into the bottom and sided of bowl.
-Add the olive oil to the bowl.
+Rub the garlic into the bottom and sides of bowl.

 - Wash greens well and dry.
-Place the kale and parsley into the bowl on top of the oil and mix until all leaves are coated with the oil.
+Place the kale and parsley into the bowl.

 - Pour this mixture over the greens and toss until combined.